jeremylightsmith/jeremylightsmith.github.io/README.md

 jeremylightsmith.github.io
 =====================

-This is Jeremy Lightsmith's consulting website
+This is Jeremy Lightsmith's website

 Run Locally
 -----------